 Invasive, non-native plants threaten native biodiversity and have negative economic impacts for the timber and horticulture production, the outdoor recreation industry, and other sectors.
 Join invasive plant experts Dr. Quinn Long and Matt Arndt to learn more about many of these plants.
-Drawing from the Missouri Invasive Plant Task Force’s list of 142 invasive plants in Missouri, they will answer your questions about why these plants were determined to be invasive, why some plants can be invasive in some situations, but not others, and other invasive plants not on the list.
+Drawing from the Missouri Invasive Plant Task Force’s list of 142 invasive plants in Missouri, they will address why these plants were determined to be invasive, why some plants can be invasive in some situations, but not others, and other invasive plants not on the list.
 We encourage you to peruse the list ahead of time, and send questions by Feb.
 10, so that Quinn and Matt can incorporate them into their presentation as best they can.

 The webinar, to be held via Zoom, will be 45 minutes including a question and answer session.
 The webinar will be recorded, and sent to all registrants as well as posted to our YouTube channel.